If you’ve been offered a spot on our wait list, you may have some questions, so we’ve assembled answers to some common questions below.

 How many people are on the wait list?

-We offered ~2.5% of applicants a spot on the wait list.
+We usually offer ~2% of applicants a spot on the wait list.
 Not all of those students will choose to remain on the wait list.

 Can you tell me where I am on the wait list?

-No, because it's not ranked.
-We will reconsider all of the wait listed students again in May, when we know how many students remain on the wait list, and how many we wish to take from the wait list.
+No, because it’s not ranked.
+We will reconsider all of the students on the wait list again in May, when we know how many admitted students choose to enroll.

 How many people will you admit from the wait list this year?

-It is impossible to know.
-We will have no idea how many people, if any, we will take from the wait list until the second week of May.
+It’s impossible to know.
+We will have no idea how many people, if any, we will take from the wait list until the second week of May at the earliest.

 What has the wait list looked like, historically?

-In the last four years, we have admitted as few as 0 students from the wait list and as many as 52 students.
-However, it's impossible to know what will happen this year, since we don’t yet know what the exact yield will be this year.
+In recent years, we have had some years where we don’t take anyone from the wait list, and some years where we’ve admitted as many as 25.
+However, it’s impossible to know what will happen in any given year, since we don’t know how many students will accept their offer of admission.

 Can you tell me where my application was lacking, or what I should improve on?

-If we wait listed you, it means we really like you, and you do not need to improve on your application.
+If you’re on the wait list, it means you are already a strong candidate, and you do not need to improve on your application.
 You should, however, continue to get good grades, as we may call your school to check on your academic progress.

 What are the realities here?

-If I'm wait listed, can I still come for CPW?
+If I’m on the wait list, can I still participate in CPW activities?

 I’m still very interested in attending MIT.
 What should I do if I hope to be admitted from the wait list?

-Here are some things you should not do: Fly to campus to make the case in person.
-Send us ridiculous items or bribes.
-Submit a whole new application.
+Here are some things you should NOT do: Submit additional documents or a whole new application.
+Fly to campus to make the case in person.
+Send us ridiculous things (or “things” in general).
 Bombard our office with way too much stuff.
 Be pushy.
 Be sketchy.
 Let your grades drop.
-Not choose another college to attend by May 1.
+Not choose another college to attend by its reply date if you don’t hear from us by the time you need to make an enrollment decision.

 What should I do about the May 1 reply date for other colleges?

-If I'm admitted off of the wait list, do I have to go to MIT?
-What about financial aid?
+If I’m admitted off of the wait list, do I have to go to MIT?
+What about financial aid and housing?

-You're not required to enroll.
-We'll give you a financial aid package and you'll have time to consider your decision before letting us know one way or the other.
-It is in your best interest to complete your financial aid application now (if you haven't already), so that if you are admitted from the wait list, we'll have a financial aid package ready to go.
-Our wait list process, like our entire admissions process, is need blind, and we will meet full demonstrated need for all admitted students.
+You’re not required to enroll.
+If you have applied for financial aid, Student Financial Services will send you your award.
+If you haven’t yet applied for aid, you will still be able to.
+And, of course, you’ll have time to consider your decision before letting us know one way or the other.
+It’s in your best interest to complete your financial aid application now (if you haven’t already), so that if you are admitted, we’ll have a financial aid package ready to go.
+Our wait list process, like our entire admissions process, is need-blind, and we meet full demonstrated financial need for all admitted students.

 Okay, what should I do now?

-First, focus on choosing the college with the best fit of those who have offered you admission.
-Wait lists are uncertain, so it is always best to ensure your happiness no matter what the outcome.
+First, focus on choosing the college with the best fit from those who have offered you admission.
+Wait lists are uncertain, so it’s always best to ensure your happiness no matter what the outcome.
+You do not need to submit additional documents or updates.
+If you’re still interested in MIT, simply let us know by filling out the wait list confirmation form when it’s available in early April.
+In the meantime, be patient.
+There won’t be any wait list news until mid-May at the earliest.